Learning the Value of Value Learning: Value Refinement in Nash Bargaining

 \section{Value Refinement in Nash Bargaining}

-We now analyze value refinement in the context of Nash bargaining games \citep{Nash1950}.
+We now analyze value refinement in Nash bargaining \citep{Nash1950}.
 When a one-dimensional resource split is refined, separable dimensions become explicit and independently allocable, generating a larger feasible set.
 We show that bargaining solutions in the larger set Pareto-dominate in expectation when agents weight the dimensions differently, with gains increasing as preferences become more complementary.

 Consider a Nash bargaining game $\mathcal{G}_0 = (\mathcal{N}, \mathcal{X}_0, (U^1_0, U^2_0), \mathbb{A}_0, d)$ where $\mathcal{N} = \{1, 2\}$, allocation space $\mathcal{X}_0 = [0,1]$ gives Agent 1 fraction $x$ and Agent 2 fraction $1-x$, and $U^i_0: [0,1] \to \mathbb{R}$ are continuous, increasing, and concave utility functions.
 The feasible utility set is